SegoviaJ/ai-case-study/README.md

    Protects sensitive personal data by differentiating it from general information in AI systems.
 (Nguyen, 2023)

 4. **Explainable AI (XAI):**
-   Work to create human-interpretable models with meaningful output that can be understood and trusted.
+   Works to create human-interpretable models with meaningful output that can be understood and trusted.
 (Ali et al., 2023)

 5. **AI Model Watermarking:**
    Maintaining content authenticity and reliability by embedding watermarks into AI content.
 (Luccioni et al, 2024)